brennennen/sandbox/c/emulate_8086/readme.md

-# 8086 Disassembler
+# 8086 Emulator
-Toy partial 8086 emulator to review how cpus work.
+Toy partial 8086 emulator to review and deeper learn x86/x64 architecture.

 ## Build
 Currently uses some c23 features when available.
 Expects at least gcc-14 or later to use